In this interview with Advertoscope’s own lead generation consultant Roy Harmon, the South Carolina-based lead generation expert talks to us about:

 RH: Typically, it’s a lot of content marketing and SEO, but I work with companies who (A) already have the SEO aspect taken care of, or (B) don’t have the time to wait for results.
 SEO can take six months to a year.

-For these companies, I apply a quasi-inbound approach to advertising.
+For these companies, I apply an inbound approach to advertising.
 I build out remarketing lists that segment their audience based on what stage of the buyer’s journey they’re in, then I serve them ads that are more likely to be relevant.
+That’s inbound advertising.

 A: How do you do that?